Azure/azure-signalr/docs/use-signalr-service.md

 - Default value is `Off`
 - When set to `WaitForClientsClose`, instead of stopping the server immediately, we remove it from the ASRS to prevent new client connections from being assigned to this server.
-- When set to `MigrateClients`, in addition to the steps we mentioned in `WaitForClientsClose`, we will try migrate client connection to another valid server at a proper time.
+- When set to `MigrateClients`, in addition to the steps we mentioned in `WaitForClientsClose`, we will try migrate client connections to another valid server at a proper time.
-  You will receive a `CloseConnectionMessage` on the old server and an `OpenConnectionMessage` on the new server with connectionId unchanged.
+  We could make sure the migration will only happen on the message boundaries, which means each of old/new servers will receive intact messages.
+  `OnConnected` and `OnDisconnected` will be triggered when connections be migrated in/out, and a `IConnectionMigrationFeature` will be set to help you determine if the connection has been migrated.
-  Please visit our sample codes for usage.
+  Please visit our sample codes for detail usage.

 ##### Timeout

 - Default value is `30 seconds`
-- This option specifies the longest wait time in waiting for clients close / migrating clients.
+- This option specifies the longest time in waiting for clients to be closed/migrated.

 #### Sample
 You can configure above options like the following sample code.